Birth After Cesarean Mentoring

 Who can benefit from Birth After Cesarean mentoring?

-These sessions are a good option for people with a cesarean history who are curious about (or have been encouraged to) VBAC, people who are firmly desiring a VBAC but have been told they aren't a good candidate or are unlikely to be successful, people who have had multiple cesareans or unique risk factors, those with trauma to get a hold of, and more.
+These sessions are a good option for people with a cesarean history who are curious about (or have been encouraged to) VBAC, people who are firmly desiring a VBAC but have been told they aren't a good candidate or are unlikely to be successful, people who have had multiple cesareans or carry unique risk factors, those with significant trauma to get a hold of, those needing help with provider/birthplace selection, and more.
+Sessions are also available to those who would prefer a planned repeat C-section but are afraid, or need help advocating for a personalized, gentle experience.

 Do I need to be a doula client to seek mentoring?